gplepage/lsqfit/doc/source/overview.rst

      (``prior``).

    * Parameter ``debug=True`` is set in |nonlinear_fit|.
-This is a good idea, particularly in the eary stages of a project, because it causes the code to check for various common errors and give more intelligible error messages than would otherwise arise.
+This is a good idea, particularly in the early stages of a project, because it causes the code to check for various common errors and give more intelligible error messages than would otherwise arise.
 This parameter can be dropped once code development is over.